philips-software/SmartSleep-Analyzer-ClientLibs/SSA-NodeJS/README.md

 ### Method 3 (Run specific controller's tests)

 1. Navigate to the `../test/Controllers/` directory from command prompt.
-2. Type `mocha  Philips Sleep CompanionController`  to run all the tests in that controller file.
+2. Type `mocha  <TargetController>`  to run all the tests in that controller file.

 > To increase mocha's default timeout, you can change the `TEST_TIMEOUT` parameter's value in `TestBootstrap.js`.